amarkum/interview-refresher-java-bigdata/src/main/java/com/interview/brushups/notes/scala-notes.md

 // set the scope to provided which is not required in Far JAR. %% takes mentioned Scala Version libraryDependencies += "org.apache.spark" %% "spark-sql" % "2.4.5" % "provided"
 ```

+## SBT Commands
+`sbt`
+Opens up SBT shell, where we can pass various parameters, e.g assembly, package etc. <br/>

+`sbt help`
+Presents us with a list of options<br/>

+`sbt package`
+Creates a JAR file containing the files in
+`src/main/scala`, `src/main/java`, and resources in `src/main/resources`.

+`sbt run`
+Compiles your code, and runs the main class from your project.<br/>

+`sbt compile`
+Compiles source code files that are in src/main/scala, src/main/java, and the root directory of the project.<br/>

+`sbt consoleQuick`
+Starts the Scala interpreter (REPL) with the project dependencies on the classpath.<br/>